 Before we examine our critical interaction with technology in order to highlight its role in adding new aesthetic dimensions to poetry, we will discuss the relationship between aesthetics and technology generally.

 Aesthetics is connected to technology by the intermediate material that the artist uses, as aesthetics is concerned with resolving the qualitative nature of that material and its role in producing works of art.
-Indeed, since Heidegger wrote On the Origin of the Work of Art, he has touched on the importance of machines to art, claiming that technology is the basis of all innovation ().
+Indeed, since Heidegger wrote On the Origin of the Work of Art, he has touched on the importance of machines to art, claiming that technology is the basis of all innovation (Heidegger, 2003).

 Heidegger’s claim applies to digital literature as an artistic genre.
 In the poem “Shajarat Būghāz,” for example, the poet takes the same (written) text and changes the medium thereof, radically altering the essence and method of reading the poem; making it richer and more fertile and granting it other aesthetic dimensions absent in the poem’s paper format.